Go Deep into How React Native Interacts with The Bridge

 We wanna try to click the counter, it should rerender the component.
 This is the log that we got

-.
-The value changed from 0 to 1.
+After clicking the counter, the value changed from 0 to 1

 Let's try to click the counter again,